As a student you have the right to:

 - Long-term Loans

-A limited number of long-term loans in amounts up to $3,000 per year ($9,000 total) are available to sophomores, juniors, and seniors who meet the general eligibility requirements.
-Students must have cumulative grade point averages of 3.0 or higher for credit hours earned at the University and have fully explored and utilized all federal student aid programs and other available sources of funds.
+A limited number of long-term loans in amounts up to $3,000 per year ($12,000 total) are available to students who meet the general eligibility requirements.
+Students must be in good academic standing for credit hours earned at the University and have fully explored and utilized all federal student aid programs and other available sources of funds.

 - Cultural Loans